-- A plot plan detailing location of fire pit.
+- Diagrammed plot plan detailing the location of the fire pit.

 - All dimensions of fire pit above and below ground.

-- A description of fire pit cover for wood burning fire pits.
+- Description of fire pit cover for wood burning fire pits.

 Your application will most likely be approved if it meets the following criteria: